core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This example shows how the OMA LWM2M specification makes use of Resource Directory (RD).

 OMA LWM2M is a profile for device services based on CoAP, CoRE RD, and other IETF RFCs and drafts.
-LWM2M defines simple object model and a number of abstract interfaces and operations for device management and device service enablement.
+LWM2M defines a simple object model and a number of abstract interfaces and operations for device management and device service enablement.

 An LWM2M server is an instance of an LWM2M middleware service layer, containing a Resource Directory along with other LWM2M interfaces defined by the LWM2M specification.

 CoRE Resource Directory (RD) is used to provide the LWM2M Registration interface.

-LWM2M does not provide for registration domains and does not currently use rd-group or rd-lookup interfaces.
+LWM2M does not provide for registration domains and does not currently use the rd-group or rd-lookup interfaces.

-The LWM2M specification describes a set of interfaces and resource model used between a LWM2M device and an LWM2M server.
+The LWM2M specification describes a set of interfaces and a resource model used between a LWM2M device and an LWM2M server.
 Other interfaces, proxies, applications, and function sets are currently out of scope for LWM2M.

 The location of the LWM2M Server and RD Function Set is provided by the LWM2M Bootstrap process, so no dynamic discovery of the RD function set is used.
 LWM2M Servers and endpoints are not required to implement the ./well-known/core resource.